Home

 What will we do on the Free Tour of Brussels?

-Discover all the must-see places in Brussels and the secrets only locals know with the city's top-rated free tour.
+Discover all the must-see landmarks of Brussels and the city’s most fascinating secrets with the guides top-rated by travelers.

-The tour will start at the majestic Grand-Place, a UNESCO World Heritage Site, a square surrounded by Gothic guild houses and home to the imposing medieval Town Hall.
+The tour will begin at the majestic Grand-Place, a UNESCO World Heritage Site, surrounded by Gothic guild houses and home to the imposing medieval Town Hall.

-Next, we will walk to the bronze statue of Everard 'T Serclaes, a Brussels hero from the 14th century, before admiring the colorful Tintin mural, an icon of Belgian comics.
-And of course, a visit to the Manneken Pis, the famous statue of the peeing boy, is a must.
+Next, we’ll walk to the statue of Everard 'T Serclaes, a 14th-century local hero, before admiring the Tintin mural, an icon of Belgian comics.
+We’ll also visit the Manneken Pis, the famous statue of the little boy peeing.

-We will head up to the Sablon district to visit the Église Notre-Dame des Victoires au Sablon, a jewel of Brabantine Gothic, and the ornamental gardens of Place du Petit Sablon with its 48 statues of medieval guilds.
+We’ll head up to the Sablon neighborhood to visit the Église Notre-Dame des Victoires au Sablon, a gem of Brabantine Gothic, and the ornamental gardens of Place du Petit Sablon with its 48 statues of medieval guilds.

-We'll finish in the historic Galeries Royales Saint Hubert, the first covered shopping arcade in Europe (1847), with its elegant boutiques, Art Nouveau cafés, and artisan chocolate shops.
+We’ll finish at the historic Galeries Royales Saint Hubert, the first covered shopping arcades in Europe (1847), with their elegant boutiques, Art Nouveau cafés, and artisan chocolatiers.

-Places for this guided tour are limited and may sell out.
-If you show up at the meeting point without a reservation, we can't guarantee you a spot on the tour.
-Reserve for free in one minute and avoid unnecessary risks (you can cancel anytime).
+Spots for this guided visit are limited.
+If you arrive at the meeting point without a booking, we cannot guarantee your place on the tour.
+Book for free in one minute and avoid unnecessary risks (you can cancel anytime).

 Tour details